Infinidat/tripleo-deployment-configs/README.md

 want to use (in this case the newly-defined backend).
 This is required in an OpenStack deployment where you have other backends enabled.

-To create a volume type name, run:
+To create a volume type with description, run:
 ```
-$ cinder type-create infinibox-cinder-pool
+$ cinder type-create --description Infinidat-iscsi infinibox-cinder-pool
 ```
 Now, associate that new volume type with one of the pre-defined back-ends.
 We can set or unset extra_spec for a volume type. i.e:
 ```